-FYI - We have established that man was created to thrive within the context of four key relationships (SLIDE)...
+Last week we established that man was created to thrive within the context of four vital relationships (SLIDE)...

 1) Relationship w/ God

 We were made to "glorify God and enjoy Him" forever.
 As the ultimate reason for our existence, this is the primary of the four relationships (i.e., with all others being informed and impacted by it).
 We were made to experience a rich, abiding and intimate relationship with the Lord.